Home

 Did you know 1 in 4 native bee species are facing extinction?

 According to the Xerces Society, about 28% of wild bees are imperiled.
-Here in Ohio, there are nearly 500 species of native bees, not including the European honey bee.
+Here in Ohio, there are nearly 500 species of native bees.

-Our mission is to restore pollinator habitat, fund conservation, and provide educational resources to the community.
-Our vision is to mitigate the major threats to native bees and other wild pollinators, and equip others with the resources they need to do the same.
+Our mission is to restore pollinator habitat, fund conservation, and provide educational resources and programming to the community.
+Our vision is to empower Ohioans to restore pollinator habitat where they live, work, and play, and eliminate pesticide use.

-Learn how to create pollinator habitat in your backyard, school, or urban home place and why it matters.
-Get FREE GUIDES for bees, plants, seeds, trees, and nurseries, plus DIY projects, educational videos, and more.
+Explore our FREE resource library that includes bioregional guides for native bees, plants, trees, seeds, and nurseries, how-to DIY projects, educational videos, public programs, citizen science apps, news, and more.
 Remember: It only takes 5 flowers to feed a baby bee.
-We can make a difference.
+GET FREE GUIDES.

 Primary threats to Native bees